 Cypress’ PSoC5 line of microcontrollers are a great option for high performance at a low cost.
 The PSoC 5 provides an Error Correcting Code (ECC) feature to help detect errors in operations that manipulate the flash memory.
 The ECC peripheral can be enabled or disabled by writing to the Nonvolatile Latch (NVL).
 The advantage of disabling ECC is that each row of flash gains 32 bytes for data storage, extending the row from 256 to 288 bytes.

-PEmicro has expanded the capabilities of Cyclone programmers to allow them to internally store and track serial numbers though the use of a unique serial number ID.
-This increased sophistication allows Stand-Alone Programming (SAP) images stored on a Cyclone to share serial numbers that reference the same unique serial number ID.
+PEmicro's Cyclone programmers are able to program and increment sophisticated serial numbers which are automatically shared between programming images though the use of unique serial number IDs.
 There are several cases where this is very useful.
 The first is when a user may want to update their firmware for a product to a new version but the serial number to have persistence.
-The user may also have different products that need to be programmed with different firmware, but still want have those products draw from the same serialization sequence.
+The user may also have different products that need to be programmed with different firmware, but still want to have those products draw from the same serialization sequence.
+Serial numbers are automatically shared by images within a Cyclone and can be easily shared globally across Cyclones if the programming image is cloud connected.

 PEmicro has added powerful SWO debug support to its plug-in for Eclipse-based ARM IDEs.
 Users previously had to step through code or use breakpoints and halt the device in an attempt to find bugs in their code.
 This would only provide insight into activity at one point in time.
 With SWO debug, the user can now take advantage of real-time insight into what’s going on in their device using SWO power, variables, and printf features.
 Once the device is stopped, they are able to get a broad insight into various events that occurred during execution, via ITM Trace.
 PEmicro’s SWO plug-in is available for Windows, Linux (Ubuntu), and Mac OS.

-PEmicro has designed our CYCLONE programmers, and more advanced CYCLONE FX programmers, to be helpful tools for for a broad range of production programming situations.
+PEmicro has designed our Cyclone LC programmers, and more advanced Cyclone FX programmers, to be helpful tools for for a broad range of production programming situations.
 In this video Edison Tam, one of PEmicro's senior design engineers, provides a quick and useful overview of these Cyclone programmers that will help those interested in production programming understand the Cyclone features, as well as how these features can provide specific benefits to a project or production line that save the user time and money.
 He demonstrates a typical configuration and use case for manual programming, as well as an overview of the control and automation features available with the Cyclone Control Suite.
+Much more information about programming with the Cyclone is available in our Learning Center.

 PEmicro has been offering debug probes for over 20 years.
 Our latest models, the Multilink and the Multilink FX, have become two of our most popular products, with tens of thousands of units sold worldwide.
 With so many Multilinks in use, PEmicro felt that it made sense to create a program that enables customers to turn in old/broken units for a discount when purchasing new hardware, or when upgrading from a basic to a high-speed model.
 Therefore PEmicro is pleased to introduce the Multilink Trade-in Program.